 - you provide to us in person, by phone, by post, via our website or via other forms of electronic communication (including via social media); or

-- you provide during the course of events or training organised by the Wirrpanda Foundation.
+- you provide during the course of events or training organised by the Waalitj Foundation.

-Subject to certain exceptions under the Privacy Act, we only collect sensitive information about you if you consent to the collection of the information and the information is reasonably necessary for one or more of the Wirrpanda Foundation’s functions or activities.
-The provision of sensitive information to the Wirrpanda Foundation on a voluntary basis (including, for example, information you supply when applying for a position with the Wirrpanda Foundation) will be taken to be consent for this purpose.
+Subject to certain exceptions under the Privacy Act, we only collect sensitive information about you if you consent to the collection of the information and the information is reasonably necessary for one or more of the Waalitj Foundation’s functions or activities.
+The provision of sensitive information to the Waalitj Foundation on a voluntary basis (including, for example, information you supply when applying for a position with the Waalitj Foundation) will be taken to be consent for this purpose.

 6. Collection of unsolicited personal information